-Samsung truly are a world-wide employer, in 79 countries they employ over 236,000 staff.
+Samsung truly is a world-wide employer, in 79 countries they employ over 236,000 staff.

 At one point following the release of the Samsung S3 sales reached 500 units a minute.

-Samsung are delving into the world of AI technology for their mobile devices rivalling the likes of Cortana or Siri.
+Samsung is delving into the world of AI technology for their mobile devices rivaling the likes of Cortana or Siri.
 Samsung’s S8 was the first device to use the flagship Bixby system.

 53,400 employees have received over 64 courses through Samsung’s HR Development Center since 1993.